Naveenpv67/SpringBoot-SampleProject/README.md

                 }
             }

-            // Add jsonNodesWithoutPK to the end of jsonNodesWithPK jsonNodesWithPK.addAll(jsonNodesWithoutPK);
+            // Add jsonNodesWithoutPK to the end of jsonArray jsonArray.addAll(jsonNodesWithoutPK);

-            ProcessedFilesResponse response = new ProcessedFilesResponse(jsonNodesWithPK, jsonNodesWithPK.size());
+            ProcessedFilesResponse response = new ProcessedFilesResponse(jsonArray, processedFilesCount);
             return new ResponseEntity<>(response, HttpStatus.OK);

         } catch (IOException e) {